Call for Speakers

 Selection will be based on scholarly quality, fit with the Forum’s aims, thematic coherence and attention to diversity across the annual program.
 All applicants will be notified of the outcome by early July.

-For questions or further information, please contact the Forum Coordinator Gaetano Di Tommaso at: info@ushistoryforum.eu.
+For further information, please visit https://www.ushistoryforum.eu or contact the Forum Coordinator Gaetano Di Tommaso at: info@ushistoryforum.eu.